 Therefore, to prevent you from feeling deceived, I’m supposed to say something like:

 Hi, my name is Chelsea Lee Carrier.
 I include my middle name because it has always looked more distinguished that way (like Anne spelled with an e).
 I live in East Tennessee, or what I call the Shire on good days and Bedford Falls on bad days.
-I’m the oldest of six children, and I teach Literature and Latin at a little private Christian school.
-I have a cat named Strider who likes to pounce on my head when I’m going to sleep.
+I’m the oldest of seven children, and I have a cat named Strider who likes to pounce on my head when I’m going to sleep.
+I’ve taught Literature and a little bit of Latin at two different private Christian schools for nine years.
 I love my family, friends, books, writing, strong black tea, hats, and difficult questions.
-Most importantly, I’ve convinced my middle school students that I’m married to either C.S.
+Most importantly, I succeeded in convincing several classes of sixth graders that I’m married to either C.S.
 Lewis or J.R.R.
 Tolkien, depending on the time of day.

 But to be honest, you are more likely wanting to know:

 What’s a votary of the blue flower anyway?